VISTA T32 Research Training Program

 We will provide junior investigators with role models and forums that demonstrate the intellectual productivity and practical benefits of multidisciplinary research in advancing human health.
 We endorse a team-based approach to filling knowledge gaps and translating discoveries into application.

-We have formidable research programs in both emergency and hospital medicine; a thriving implementation science program; well-positioned Departments of Biomedical Informatics, Biostatistics, and Health Policy; expertise in stakeholder engagement; and diverse partners, including Meharry Medical College and Vanderbilt University School of Nursing.
+We have formidable research programs in both emergency and hospital medicine; a thriving implementation science program; well-positioned Departments of Biomedical Informatics, Biostatistics, and Health Policy; expertise in stakeholder engagement; and collaborative partners, including Meharry Medical College and Vanderbilt University School of Nursing.

 The VISTA training program will provide: